flexera-public/policy_templates/cost/aws/elb/clb_unused/README.md

 ### AWS Required Permissions

-This policy requires permissions to describe AWS LoadBalancers,InstanceHealth, tags and DeleteLoadBalancer.
+This policy requires permissions to describe AWS LoadBalancers, InstanceHealth, tags and DeleteLoadBalancer.
 The Cloud Management Platform automatically creates two Credentials when connecting AWS to Cloud Management; AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 The IAM user credentials contained in those credentials will require the following permissions:

 ```javascript